YuukiSnowRG/demo/README.md

-Learning to link git local with github
+✨Learning to link git local with github

-learning how to modify and send to github repo
+:octocat: Learning how to link and push to github

+🖥️Pulling from github to local